 These are quickly becoming the new minimum (you should get started on this list):

-- A Next Generation Anti-Malware on all PCs and Servers that analyzes application behaviors, not just file signatures (yes, even on Mac and Linux)
+- A Next Generation Anti-Malware on all PCs and Servers that analyzes application behaviours, not just file signatures (yes, even on Mac and Linux)

 - An anti-malware agent on mobile devices (Android and iOS)